HUSTNO1WXY/FineFormer/README.md

 42.55    61.69   76.75   93.87
 ```

+### Weights

+Weights can be found [here](https://pan.baidu.com/s/1W-Ame3A3s378JKSB2bOjNw?pwd=38n7)

+### About training

+Due to the limited computational resources, the images are resized to `640x640` during training.
+You are suggested to use the larger sizes, which has been proven to improve the performance.

 ### A note on correction

 In Table 1 and Table 2, the AUC scores of SP+OANet and SP+SGMNet are falsely cited.
 The same story goes for our [another work](https://ieeexplore.ieee.org/document/10485434).
 Here we make the correction: